 Air to Water Heat Pumps

-Air 2 Air Solutions offer the latest air to water heat pumps to the domestic markets as well as commercial units.
+Air 2 Air Solutions offer the latest air to water heat pumps to the domestic market as well as commercial units.

 Air source heat pumps absorb heat from the outside air.
 This heat can then be used to heat radiators, underfloor heating systems, or warm air convectors and hot water in your home.

 An air source heat pump extracts heat from the outside air in the same way that a fridge extracts heat from its inside.
-It can get heat from the air even when the temperature is as low as -15° C. Heat pumps have some impact on the environment as they need electricity to run, but the heat they extract from the ground, air, or water is constantly being renewed naturally.
+It can get heat from the air even when the temperature is as low as -15° C. Heat pumps have some impact on the environment as they need electricity to run, but the heat they extract from the ground, air, or water is constantly being renewed naturally and it should use less electrical energy than the heat it produces.

 The benefits of air source heat pumps